 Previous roles include Edmund Bertram (Mansfield Park - Dove, Grange Festival Opera), Friquet (Vert-Vert - Offenbach, Garsington Opera), Conte/Figaro (Le Nozze di Figaro - Mozart, Clonter Opera/Royal Academy Opera), Marchese (Traviata - Verdi, West Green House Opera), Quince/Starveling (Midsummer night's Dream - Britten, Shadwell Opera), Smirnov (The Bear - Wlaton, Royal Academy Opera), Marco (Gianni Schicchi - Puccini, Royal Academy Opera), Noah (Silver Electra - Hepplewhite, English Touring Opera).

 He was the winner of the 2016 Royal Overseas Singer’s Prize along with several national awards including a Sybill Tutton Opera Award and aYeomanship at the Worshipful company of Musicians.

 Future concert plans include a recitals at Wigmore hall and the International Holland Music Festival.

-Notable performances include "Serenade to music" with the Birmingham symphony orchestra, appearances on BBC radio 3's In Tune and whilst at the Academy he performed Butterworth’s ‘Six songs from A Shropshire Lad’ with Orchestra and conducted by Sir Mark Elder.
-He has also performed at the Oxford Lieder festival as well as the Leeds Lieder Festival and appeared on Dutch Radio 4 performing Schubert.
+Notable performances include "Serenade to music" with the Birmingham symphony orchestra, appearances on BBC radio 3's In Tune, Butterworth’s ‘Six songs from A Shropshire Lad’ with Orchestra conducted by Sir Mark Elder, a recital with Simon Lepper at the North Norfolk Music Festival, recitals at the Oxford Lieder festival, Leeds Lieder Festival, Two Moors fesitval and appearences on Dutch Radio 4 performing song.